hanielmaia/hanielmaia/README.md

-# Hii, I'm Haniel Maia 👋
+# Hi, I'm Haniel Maia 👋
-## Computer networks student.
-At the same time, I study Front-End and other languages ​​on my own.
+## I'm a computer networking student.
+I also study other languages ​​and technologies on my own.
 ### You can find me at ⬇︎
 <div>
   <a href="https://github.com/hanielmaia">